NeNeppie/LightsCameraAction/README.md

 # CameraLoader for Dalamud
 Ever wished you could save multiple camera presets at any given time?

-Ever took a screenshot with that perfect angle?
-The ultimate selfie, a beautiful shot of a vista, a glorious picture of your static, or a vertical image showcasing your glam?
-And as you're about to exit GPose you think to yourself, "I should save this angle for later!
-But I already have some settings saved for another occasion...
-Now, which one do I choose..."

-I know I have.
-Well, you no longer need to choose!
-This plugin lets you save as many presets as you want!
+This plugin lets you save unlimited camera configurations/presets in GPose at a time, vastly improving over the vanilla feature which lets you save only one.
+This makes taking quality screenshots easier and more consistent.

 (Only useable within GPose.
 You cannot use the plugin in regular gameplay because things will probably break)

-# Presets
+# Settings
-A preset has all of the information GPose itself uses, and presets are currently saved in relation to where the player is facing.
-In GPose this is known as "Character Position" under Save Preferences.
-I plan to include the second option, "Camera Position", in a later version.

 A preset includes:
+* Relativity mode (This is known in GPose as Character/Camera Position, under Save Preferences)
-* Distance from the player
+* Distance from the player, or simply Zoom
-* Horizontal rotation angle (In relation to the player)
+* Horizontal rotation angle (Affected by the aforementioned relativity mode)
 * Vertical rotation angle
 * FoV
 * Roll angle
-* Pan & Tilt (Mentioned on the blue instructions window found in GPose)
+* Pan & Tilt (Mentioned on the blue instructions window within GPose)

 Note that 3rd Person Camera Angle (The setting found in Character Configuration) is not saved.